This post may contain affiliate links. Please read my disclosure policy.

 See what I mean?
 This is perfect for serving a group and making sure everyone gets just what they want! 💕

 - The individual part of these casseroles is the key!
 You can add or leave out any of the solids.
 Gluten-free or low-carb?
 Skip the bread!
-They’ll be smaller but will still cook through.
+The casseroles will be smaller but will still cook through.

 - You can also use your favorite veggies here in place of or in addition to the tomatoes and spinach.
 If you want to use zucchini, peppers or something else that’s a bit harder, you can sauté them in a pan quickly or steam them for a few minutes to soften them before placing them in the ramekins.